conda-incubator/conda-pypi/docs/reference/cli-reference.md

 ## Authentication with Private Indexes

-`conda-pypi` supports authentication with private PyPI indexes using `anaconda-auth`.
+`conda-pypi` supports authentication with private PyPI indexes using both `conda-auth` and `anaconda-auth`.

 ### Setup Authentication